Andre601/TrainCompositions/README.md

     - `2` for 2nd class car
     - `1/2` for car with both 1st and 2nd class

-If A provider has multiple variants under the same line, you have to make a new provider entry for each one.

 ## License

 This project is licensed under MIT.
 See the [LICENSE](LICENSE) file for details.